mjuric/conda-lsst/README.md

 .../conda-bld/work) and running `./_build.sh <eupspkg_verb>` where the verb
 is typically `build`.

-## Installing LSST codes using Conda
+## Installing LSST software using Conda

 As this is beta-qality code, it's recommended to install LSST conda packages into a separate [Conda